-COMPUTING PALMER EARLY YEARS COMPUTING TEACHING AND LEARNING AT ELEANOR PALMER At Elegnor Palmer, computing is taught by class teachers, making links with other curriculum subjects where they are natural and engaging, and teaching discrete lessons where this will be more effective.
+COMPUTING PAINER EARLY YEARS COMPUTING TEACHING AND LEARNING AT ELEANOR PALMER At Eleanor Palmer, computing is taught by class teachers, making links with other curriculum subjects where they are natural and engaging, and teaching discrete lessons where this will be more effective.
 At the heart of computing is computer science, which is enriched by termly visits to the Camden City Learning Centre - a specialist centre in our borough where our children are able to work alongside a wide range of specialist teachers with an ever-developing set of equipment.
 Computing also shares deep links with maths, science and design technology, so we often encompass some or all these areas in larger STEAM projects.
 Classes learn computing using our suites of laptops and iPads, and bee-bots and probots.
 Online safety is valued by everyone in our school community and we aim for all children to leave Eleanor Palmer with the knowledge and skills to stay safe online.
 We review online safety on a regular basis during assemblies, in lessons and on an individual basis.
-ENRICHMENT Termly visits to the City Learning Centre (CLC) NC CONTENT - PUPILS IN EYFS SHOULD BE TAUGHT TO ...
+ENRICHMENT City Learning Centre (CLC) visits in school.
+Early sequencing and programming activities using equipment; capturing data using iPads and planning early algorithms.
+NC CONTENT - PUPILS IN EYFS SHOULD BE TAUGHT TO ...